 If you are the proprietor of a foreign company wishing to invest in the mining sector in Kenya, you have to be prepared to sell 35 per cent of the shareholding to a Kenyan citizen.

 Popularly known as the Mwakwere Rules, this new requirement came into force by Gazette notice published by Environment Minister Chirau Ali Mwakwere on October 12.

 The value of forcing foreign investors to cede shareholding to locals in some of these new ventures cannot be gainsaid.

 When, as a foreign investor, you allow local citizens to own a stake in your company, you have more or less bought insurance against being accused of coming here to exploit resources and repatriate profits abroad.

 We must not forget that following the passage of the new Constitution, and with the coming into force of the devolved system of government, the Kenyan citizen has developed a bloated sense of his rights.

 The pressure on international companies especially the mining and oil exploration companies, will be immense.

 The usual corporate social responsibility stuff — the building of new primary schools, health centres and the digging of boreholes — may no longer suffice.
 The people will demand to own a piece of the action.

 But there are many aspects of the new rules that I don’t agree with.

-However, it is grossly unfair to force this rule on existing mining companies.
-In civilised societies, you don’t effect regulations retroactively
+It is grossly unfair to force this rule on existing mining companies.
+In civilised societies, you don’t effect regulations retroactively.

 Secondly, if we want to force mining companies to cede 35 per cent to locals, why don’t we do it transparently?